Accepted Visiting Students

 For most Short-Term programs, a visa is not required for U.S. citizens – however, it is your responsibility to find out if you need a visa based on the country you’re traveling to and your country of citizenship.

 Visas are almost always required for non-U.S. citizens.
 Visa appointments are hard to secure, and visa processing can take several weeks.
 You must request and secure a visa appointment at the appropriate Consulate at least 90 days prior to your departure date.
 Start by checking out the Apply for a Visa.

-Note: non-U.S. citizens will also need Proof of Legal Residence in the United States to re-enter the U.S. at the end of the program: for permanent residents, a Green Card (valid until at least 6 months after the program end date); for international students, a U.S. visa (valid until at least 6 months after the program end date) and a Form I-20 signed by ISSO prior to departure (valid through date of SJU graduation).
+Note: non-U.S. citizens will also need Proof of Legal Residence in the United States to re-enter the U.S. at the end of the program: for permanent residents, a Green Card (valid until at least 6 months after the program end date); for international students, a U.S. visa (valid until at least 6 months after the program end date) and a Form I-20 signed by ISSO prior to departure (valid through date of college graduation).

 Deadlines for each online form for each program are posted within your online study abroad student portal.

 After completing the confirmation process, all students must complete the designated forms below in order to participate in a study abroad program.

 Required Pre-Departure Forms are available through your online study abroad student portal.